wilburtownsend/elasticregress/README.md

 # elasticregress
 lasso, ridge regression and elastic net regression

+To install elasticregress, type	`ssc install elasticregress` into the Stata terminal.

 The elasticregress package is a Stata implementation of the Friedman, Hastie and Tibshirani (2010, JStatSoft) coordinate descent algorithm